Three seconds of exercise a day strengthens muscles, study says

-THE NEW YORK TIMES – Three seconds a day of Exercises Can resistance training really increase muscle strength?
+Can three seconds a day of resistance exercise really increase muscle strength?
 That question was at the heart of a new small-scale study of almost comically fast weight training.
 In the study, men and women who contracted their arm muscles as hard as possible for a total of three seconds a day increased biceps strength by up to 12% after one month.

 The findings add to the evidence that even small amounts of exercise — as long as they’re intense enough — can help with health.
 I’ve written about the unique ways our muscles, hearts, lungs and other body parts respond to four seconds of strenuous cycling, for example, or 10 seconds of all-out running, and how these super-short workouts can trigger biological responses that lead to a better physical conditioning.